-- 1. The interest deductibility test is satisfied if there is a sufficient connection between interest incurred and assessable income.
-The sufficient connection is established if the borrowed funds on which interest is incurred are used in deriving assessable income or in a business carried on for the purpose of deriving assessable income. - 2.
-In Roberts and Smith the borrowed funds were not used directly in deriving income, but the Court held that the interest is deductible. - 3.
+- 4. The interest deductibility test is satisfied if there is a sufficient connection between interest incurred and assessable income.
+The sufficient connection is established if the borrowed funds on which interest is incurred are used in deriving assessable income or in a business carried on for the purpose of deriving assessable income. - 5.
+In Roberts and Smith the borrowed funds were not used directly in deriving income, but the Court held that the interest is deductible. - 6.
 Roberts and Smith is authority that there is a sufficient connection between interest and income when the interest is incurred on borrowed funds used to replace an amount previously invested in an income earning activity or business and to return the amount to the person who invested it.
-The link with income is through the new borrowings taking the place of funds that have a sufficient connection with assessable income or in respect of which interest was deductible through the operation of section DB 7 or DB 8 of the Income Tax Act 2004.
-Capital contributions, past years' profits and debt are all capable of being replaced. - 4.
-The case only applies where the amount replaced and repaid is owed to a person separate to the income earning activity or business.
+The link with income is through the new borrowings taking the place of funds that have a sufficient connection with assessable income or in respect of which interest was deductible through the operation of section DB 7 or section DB 8.
+Capital contributions, past years' profits and debt are all capable of being replaced.

+7. The case applies only where the amount replaced and repaid is owed to a person separate to the income earning activity or business.
 It does not apply to sole traders.